Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 Why am I aging?

-If you’re new to biological age testing, there a few deep dive posts you can read on Longevity Blog, perhaps start here or here.
+If you’re new to biological age testing, there a few deep dive posts you can read on A Longer Life, perhaps start here or here.

 To summarise them in one sentence, it has become possible to measure how old you are biologically over the past few years and there are now dozens of tests for doing so